pachterlab/kb_docs/docs/source/sc/technologies.rst

 ``-x`` string
 ^^^^^^^^^

 A **technology string** for a particular type of assay can be supplied via the ``-x`` option.
-The technology string can be specified in one of two ways:
+The technology string can be specified in one of three ways:

 * Specify the technology directly using ``-x NAME`` if it is included in kb-python's list of predefined technologies (viewable with ``kb --list``).